Material performance is often judged using published values such as elastic modulus, flexural modulus, and flexural strength.

 However, these values are derived under specific laboratory conditions — most commonly under quasi-static loading, where deformation occurs very slowly.

-To understand real structural performance, it is essential to understand how strain rate influences fracture behavior.
+To understand real world performance of a material, it is essential to understand how strain rate influences fracture behavior of the material.

 Most material properties in dentistry and polymer science are measured using a universal testing machine (such as an Instron system).